Find out what the propagation and garden teams have been up to this week.

 It's been a blustery week down in the growing department, with lots of seasonal jobs taking place.

-Elsewhere, Miya and Sean have been splitting a great deal of geraniums.
+Elsewhere, Miya and Sean have been splitting geraniums.

-Debbie has been busying away taking cuttings of Lamium maculatum, 'Beacon Silver’, ‘Pink Pewter' and 'White Nancy'.
-My favourite of these must be 'Beacon Silver', it makes very good cover in areas with cool soil and part shade.
+Debbie has been busying taking cuttings of Lamium maculatum 'Beacon Silver’, L. ‘Pink Pewter' and L. 'White Nancy'.
+One of our favourites, 'Beacon Silver', makes very good cover in areas with cool soil and part shade.
 The leaves are totally silvered, apart from narrow green edging.
 A fun fact is it originated in a customer’s garden and was given to Beth in 1976.

 Garden Team

-Preparations for half-term involved pumpkin carving and making an autumnal display outside the Visitor Information Centre (VIC).
-Marina, who is spending a month with us as an intern, used her creative flair to arrange some lovely displays inside our VIC.
+Preparations for half term involved pumpkin carving and making an autumnal display outside the Visitor Information Centre (VIC).
+Marina, who is spending a month with us as an intern, used her creative flair to arrange some lovely displays.

-Storm Benjamin brough heavy rain and strong gusts of winds, though fortunately not as fierce as predicted.
-The Golden larch below Beth’s house shed some of its needles in the blustery weather but still makes a wonderful feature in the Water Garden and one of the swamp cypresses, Taxodium distichum, across the pond, has already turned a stunning shade of russet-brown.
+Storm Benjamin brought heavy rain and strong gusts of winds, though fortunately not as fierce as predicted.
+The golden larch, Pseudolarix amabilis below Beth’s house shed some of its needles in the blustery weather but still makes a wonderful feature in the Water Garden, and one of the swamp cypresses, Taxodium distichum, across the pond, has already turned a stunning shade of russet-brown.

 The garden team has been gathering plants on the nursery, setting them aside for areas which need enhancing in the garden.
 Some of them will be planted on the bank below the Gravel Garden, which the team recently has cleared, and higher up in the shady part of the border which runs along the Gravel Garden drive.